ZyvernoZyverno

 • ePrivacy Directive — Directive 2002/58/EC

-• Applicable EU employment and equality legislation
+• Applicable national data protection, employment and equality legislation in member states

 4. Controller vs Processor Roles

-As Data Processor
+4.1 As Data Processor

-As Data Controller
+4.2 As Data Controller

 5. Categories of Personal Data